-For the next five days we tried every possible way to get home.
-I was desperate to get to my children.
-Feeling as if they’d been kidnapped, I frantically schemed ways I could get to them.
-Yet each avenue I took was fruitless, leaving me feeling totally helpless.
+I’ll never forget my sense of desperation.
+It was like an animalistic instinct to get to my children, to protect them.
+It felt as if they’d been kidnapped and I frantically schemed ways to get to them.
 Jim assured me they were okay but I continued to beg, even bargain with God to get me home so I could see them, hold them and protect them from this nightmare that would scar them for life.

 All the ATMs shut down, our credit cards no longer worked, phone lines to the US embassy were flooded, and calls back home were rare.
 Each morning we packed up, traveled to the airport and sat on the floor for hours like refugees, alongside hundreds of people, hoping a plane would fly out of Mexico and be allowed to land in the US.
 All the rental cars were taken, no more bus seats were available, we tried everything.
 My husband even contacted a friend, a private pilot who flew internationally.
 Even that was a dead end.
 American airspace was locked down tight.

 After five days, and with no hope of getting a seat on an American-bound flight, we bought seats on a small Mexican plane to Monterrey, the closest Mexican town to our border.
 If we could get close, we thought, we’d get bikes or even walk home if we had to.
 While in the air my friend tried to console the young and frightened honeymooning couple who had run through all their extra money.
 Not exactly sure how we’d do it, but she assured them we would take care of them.